pwangy/challenge-panagora/checklist.md

 - `products.json`

 ## Instructions
-The idea here is to build a single page application with JavaScript.

-Implement style guide.

 In `data/` you will find a couple of json files that will act as your "backend". `products.json` holds a list of simplified product representations and `<PRODUCT_ID>.json` is an actual product representation.

-:: PRODUCT LIST
-On one page we want all products rendered.

 :: INDIVIDUAL PRODUCT PAGE